Basic Philosophy and Framework for Corporate Governance

 The Company has established and disclosed the Sekisui Corporate Governance Principles for the purpose of further evolving its corporate governance initiatives and communicating our corporate governance approach and initiatives to our stakeholders.

-Corporate Governance Systems
+Corporate Governance Initiatives

-Under the Divisional Company System, the Company has adopted the Executive Officer System in order to clearly distinguish the business execution function from the decision-making function in management.
+As an organizational structure under the Companies Act, the Company has chosen to be a company with Audit and Supervisory Board.
+Under the Divisional Company Organization System, the Company has adopted the Executive Officer System in order to clearly distinguish the business execution function from the decision-making function in management.